Nice to meet you.

 Public and private reporting

 Support does not work for free.
 Every support ticket, even with a macro/quick response, requires time.
 Someone has to field the ticket, stop working on another task, and respond to it.
-Increase your user base by hundreds of thousands, or millions of users, and support can lose entire days of productivity sending the same boilerplate response to questions about whether it’s up or down.
+Increase your user base by hundreds of thousands or millions of users, and support can lose entire days of productivity, sending the same boilerplate response to questions about whether it’s up or down.
 Visible reporting creates a platform to answer questions and reduce the strain on support response.

-The secondary benefit is messaging, because the wrong news story can destroy your reputation.
+The secondary benefit is messaging because the wrong news story can destroy your reputation.
 When you are in front of the disaster, focusing on transparency, you become the news source.
-That is infinitely better than being at the mercy of an industry driven by click through controversies.
+That is infinitely better than being at the mercy of an industry driven by click-through controversies.

 Ease of use and value

 Ease of use refers to anything from account setup to onboarding new users.
-During your trial, you might be focused on the basics and getting up and running ASAP; project long term and consider how users will interact with the system.
+During your trial, you might be focused on the basics and getting up and running ASAP; project long-term and consider how users will interact with the system.

 Customization and observability

-Let’s consider the average enterprise use case, where 100+ monitors is not out of the question.
+Let’s consider the average enterprise use case, where 100+ monitors are not out of the question.
 What does reporting look like for this kind of setup?
-Massive, is one word.
+Massive is one word.
 Convoluted, perhaps another.
 Over a hundred of anything is going to be difficult to track, so building observability from web monitoring should also take into account what you need to see to do your job.
 How your provider handles visibility tells you a lot about their primary business.

 Dashboards give internal visibility